scipy-conference/scipy_proceedings/papers/jyotika_singh/jyotika_singh.rst

 Let’s try to correlate these findings and understand content consumption within those time periods on YouTube.

-First, a search was performed to gather videos about “travel vlogs”.
+First, a search was performed to gather videos about “travel vlogs” using the pyYouTubeAnalysis [pyYouTubeAnalysis]_.
 Travel vlogs are a popular content genre on YouTube where a lot of people are able to find reviews, advice and sneak peaks of different destinations that wows them and inspires travel plans.
 Such videos typically consist of people traveling to different locations and recording themselves at different spots.

 .. figure:: views_year.png